haynieresearch/jarvis/README.md

 You will need to read this section completely before using this software to ensure that everything works as designed.
 There is no other documentation other than this README file.
 Please note: this software comes with no guaranteed support.
-Furthermore, this software is licensed under the GNU GENERAL PUBLIC LICENSE.
+Furthermore, this software is licensed under the Apache License, Version 2.0.
 License text is provided in the LICENSE file.

-### Devices
-* Apple AirPort Extreme
-* Too Many iOS Devices
-* Raspberry Pi 3 - The Brain
-* Raspberry Pi LCD 7" Touchscreen - Touchscreen Interface
-* Honeywell Wi-Fi Thermostat
-* Wink Relay - Smart Switches + Touchscreen Interface
-* Wink Hub
-* Lutron Wireless Dimmer
-* Leviton Z-Wave Switch
-* Schlage Deadbolt
-* Phillips Hue Starter Pack
-* Phillips Hue Light Strip
-* Phillips Hue Soft White Blub
-* Phillips Hue Color Bulb
-* Phillips Hue Color Flood Light Bulb
-* Logitech Harmony Ultimate
-* iHome Smart Plug
-* Kiddie Z-Wave Smoke/Carbon Monoxide Alarm

 ### Front End Integrations
+* Meteorologisk Institutt
 * Hue
 * IFTTT
 * Speedtest
 * Apple iCloud
+* Minecraft
+* Roku
+* uPnP

 ### Assumptions
 This software makes a couple of assumptions, I will list them below and you can either update/install